Handmade: Britain's Best Woodworker

-Handmade: Britain's Best Woodworker is a BBC reality show that began airing on Channel 4 on 21 October 2021.
+Handmade: Britain's Best Woodworker was a reality show that began airing on Channel 4 on 21 October 2021.
 In the show, woodworkers compete to be named "Britain's Best Woodworker".
-A spin-off of the format of The Great British Bake Off, the programme is presented by Mel Giedroyc, with judges Alex de Rijke and Helen Welch (series 1), and Tom Dyckhoff and Sophie Sellu (series 2).
-The second series began airing on Channel 4 in September 2022.
+A spin-off of the format of The Great British Bake Off, the programme is presented by Mel Giedroyc, with judges Alex de Rijke and Helen Welch (series 1), and Tom Dyckhoff and Sophie Sellu (series 2 and 3).
+To date, three series have been produced and screened.

 Outside of the UK, the programme is marketed as Good with Wood: Britain's Best Woodworker.

-Hostile Planet and Tiny World producer Plimsoll Productions took its Channel 4 carpentry format Handmade: Britain’s Best Woodworker to the U.S. as Channel 4 issues a rare double season order.

 Series format

 The show format is similar to The Great British Bake Off in that each episode features challenges that are to be completed within a certain time period.
 The series starts with eight woodworkers, usually with one being eliminated each episode.
 In the Big Build challenge, the woodworkers are given two days to create a specific item.
 In the Skills Test, held part way through the Big Build, woodworkers are tasked with making an object which requires a specific woodworking skill.
 The winner of that challenge wins immunity from elimination for that episode.